dylanmc/CryptoBook/src/1_Introduction.md

 ## Things to ponder

- 1. you may have noticed that the cipher in this chapter has been called the Caesar Cipher but the cardboard version is called the Reverse Caesar Cipher.
-What do you think the difference between them is?
-Is there an advantage or disadvantage to either of them?
+ 1. you may have seen a Caesar Cipher whose inner wheel and outer wheel go in the same direction, but the one in this book has them going in opposite directions.
+What attributes do each version have?
+What advantages or disadvantages can you think between the two versions?

  1. if it took you one minute to try to decrypt a message using a key you guessed, how long would it take, on average, to decrypt a